About Residence Life

 Resident Assistants (RAs)

 Student staff members who live in the residence halls.
-As a member of the Office of Housing and Residence Life staff, one RA is assigned to each floor.
+As a member of the Office of Residence & Housing Life staff, one RA is assigned to each floor.
 RAs are selected on the basis of leadership and other personal qualities that enable them to assist residential students with concerns and everyday issues.

 Front Desk Attendant (FDA)

-Coordinates the daily activities in the office including answering questions, processing applications, and is most likely the first person to greet you in the Dean of Students & Housing and Residence Life offices.
+Coordinates the daily activities in the office including answering questions, processing applications, and is most likely the first person to greet you in the Office for Student Affairs & Residence & Housing Life offices.

 Responsible for cleaning the hallways, lounges and other public areas in the Residence Halls.
 The Facilities Maintenance staff is not responsible for cleaning individual suites or student bedrooms.
 As a member of the residence life community, everyone is responsible for keeping our community clean and in good condition.